 Send and receive cross-platform push notifications with a few lines of JS.

-Advanced users can render a native project with ExpoKit and write their own custom native code.
+Advanced users can initialize a bare React Native project and write their own custom native code.

 See the full list of native APIs in our docs, including Maps, SQLite, Contacts, Secure Storage, and many more.